Create a sample project with NodeJS and NPM

 Setting up the project

-Create a folder named node-sample-project.
-This will be our project folder, and you'll see me make references to the 'project folder' in my instructions below.
+Create a folder named node-sample-project (but make sure NOT to put it inside a folder that is already a Git repository, becuase we'll make a Git repo for this folder later).
+The node-sample-project folder will be our project folder, and you'll see me make references to the 'project folder' in my instructions below.

 Open a terminal and cd into the project folder that you just created.